SOFTENG 754 : Advanced Software Requirements Engineering

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

-Since 2023, the course was significantly revised due to the introduction of SOFTENG283 in 2021, which introduced students to the fundamentals of requirements engineering.
+Since 2023, Part 1 of the course was significantly revised due to the introduction of SOFTENG283 in 2021, which introduced students to the fundamentals of requirements engineering.

 Other Information